 Anyhoo a short gently sloped avenue leads you to the crowning glory.
 The Temple of the Masks.
-The front of the pyramids are where four of the remaining masssive eight foot masks reside.
-Two have been lost in ancient times but four that flank the steps in the centre are marvellous As usual the strange wisps coming out of the mouth aren’t moustaches but the sacred breath of life.
+The front of the pyramids is where four of the remaining massive eight-foot masks reside.
+Two have been lost in ancient times but the four that flank the steps in the centre are marvellous As usual the strange wisps coming out of the mouth aren’t moustaches but the sacred breath of life.
 Adorned with other headdress paraphernalia and symbols of kinds.
 I have researched this but if anyone knows more about any history or art of this site (or indeed any other) do tell!

-There’s a ball court grand acropolis, kings palace, pyramids and a rich array of what we don’t really know what the functions were but the Spanish casually always gave a name to what thy thought they were.
+There’s a ball court grand acropolis, a king’s palace, pyramids and a rich array of what we don’t really know what the functions were but the Spanish casually always gave a name to what they thought they were.
 It’s very misleading for most of the buildings across the Mayan sites.
 They have however found objects which identify as things being produced in workshops.

-Paint still clearly visible and what noble, and strict but fair faces of these sun god human representations made of plaster that has survived getting on for two thousand years.
-Thanks to the descendants guardians protecting them from sun and rain with a thatch roofed covering.
-They gaze passive over this central part of Kohunlich, well actually they don’t now as they are covered, but they would have done and what sight it would have been in the day.
+Paint is still clearly visible and what noble, and strict but fair faces of these sun god human representations are made of plaster that has survived getting on for two thousand years.
+Thanks to the descendant’s guardians protecting them from sun and rain with a thatch-roofed covering.
+They gaze passive over this central part of Kohunlich, well actually they don’t know as they are covered, but what they would have done and what sight it would have been in the day.
 People would have admired them and worshipped them from afar on that hill that overlooks all.